heyhayes/zmk-config/README.md

 # ZMK Configuration for Cradio (Sweep) 34-Key Split Keyboard

 This repository contains my personal ZMK firmware configuration for the Cradio (also known as Sweep), a minimal 34-key split keyboard.
-This configuration is designed for maximum typing efficiency with carefully planned layers, custom behaviors, and ergonomic considerations.
+This configuration features multiple layout options (Colemak-DH, Graphite, QWERTY), chordal hold for home row mods, and sophisticated layer management designed for maximum typing efficiency.

 ## About the Cradio/Sweep